Appliscale/neo4ex/README.md

 ### Bolt_sips

 One may say "there is already a library for communication with Neo4j".
 They are right **BUT** first and foremost, `bolt_sips` is left unmaintained ([discussion](https://github.com/florinpatrascu/bolt_sips/issues/109)).
-There were few attempts to continue that, but last activity is from January 2023.
+There were few attempts to continue that, but there is still no library that would take advantage of Elixir structs, protocols and behaviours to provide robust extensibility.
 Secondly, `bolt_sips` is just a driver.
 This library purpose will be to provide complete user experience when interacting with the DB.
 This should be solved by building Ecto-like support for the Cypher query language.

 ## Installation